How much does SEO cost in the UK? (2026 guide)

 Best for: Businesses in highly competitive industries (finance, legal, healthcare), aggressive growth targets

 A comprehensive SEO audit is often the starting point for any serious SEO campaign.
-It identifies what's working, what's broken, and where opportunities exist.
+It shows what's working, what's broken and where opportunities exist.

 Website size Typical cost What's included